 Take advantage of our Annual NILC course Summer Sale!
 Summer can be the perfect time to earn your required CE credits for license renewal or certification, plus increase your knowledge and skills in the fascinating realm of nursing informatics!
-Each week until the end of August, various courses will be offered for 20% to 40% off the usual low tuition… Read more →
+Each week through the summer, the various courses will be offered for 20% to 40% off the usual low tuition fee.… Read more →

-uring this sale, all of our courses are offered for 20 to 40% off the usual low tuition fee.
+Durring this sale, all of our courses are offered for 40% off the usual low tuition fee.

-The End of Winter sale ends on the first day of Spring – March 20, 2017.
+The Winter sale ends on the first day of Spring – March 20!

 Read more →